msnadms/pent/README.md

 # pent

-Presentation tool that allows the user to draw in the air and record videos.
+Application that allows user to use pointer finger as cursor in the air.